ZetaPhase/KQ-Analyzer/README.md

 ### Quick Start For Developers

-### [KQ Analytics](https://github.com/ZetaPhase/KQAnalytics) is required for this visual implementation to function for your website.
-Please visit that repository if you have not already done so.
+### A valid installation of [KQ Analytics](https://github.com/ZetaPhase/KQAnalytics) (OSS software) is required to use KQ Analyzer, which works by accessing KQ Analytics' JSON API.

 #### Initial download:
 - R
-- R Studio(Optional)
+- R Studio (Optional, but very helpful for editing)

 #### Required Libraries:
 - Curl